"On March 2, 2003 at 4:12 pm, I disappeared...."

 "...perhaps I will yet pen the definitive 'memoirs of a post-adolescent, international fugitive.'
 Or perhaps not."

 Though for a time I thought I could resist the urge to revisit the events of 2003-2006, I found I was wrong.
 Moreover, it was impossible to tell those tales without also exploring more completely the "Origins of a Flight Risk."
-Accordingly, more than 600,000 words (in excess of 3,500,000 keystrokes) have found their way into manuscripts for three novels based loosely on my experiences surrounding that fateful date.
-They are: "Memoirs of a Flight Risk," (spanning childhood to the immediate aftermath of March 2, 2003) "Along the Nape of the Earth," (chronicling the period from 2003-2006 and life with the enclave of smugglers hidden in the rainforests of South America), and "From Among the Spires" (set after 2006 and exploring the ongoing conflict with the more sinister elements of the "family that cannot be named.")
+Accordingly, more than 600,000 words (in excess of 3,500,000 keystrokes) have found their way into manuscripts for three novels.
+They are: "Letters from the Dead," "The Prodigal Daughter," and "From Among the Spires".

 Efforts to publish the series have begun in earnest, and, whether you are an original reader from 2003, or you've just now stumbled on all things "Flight Risk," there are a number of surprises in store for you in the months to come.